dev-syn/dev-debug/README.md

 # DevDebug
 A wrapper class for Unity Debug, this will contain most of the methods from Debug for logging purposes.
-It uses the Conditional attribute to only log when 'DEV_BUILD' is defined.
+It uses the Conditional attribute to only log when 'DEV_BUILD' constraint is defined.

+NOTE: Asserts must have the 'UNITY_ASSERTS' constraint defined to execute.

 ## How-To: